hexaworld/hexaworld-renderer-3d/README.md

 - `view.camera` The camera itself.

 #### `scene`
+(NOTE: this is very general and might make one or more nice standalone `stack.gl` modules)

 Builds a collection of `stack.gl` geometries and light sources from a list of `objects`, and enables setting geometries given the current state of all objects on each update, and drawing them.

 - `scene.build(objects, styles)` Build a scene from a list of `objects` and  `styles`.
 Every object in the list should have the following attributes: